Western United States: Climate and agriculture

 Agriculture varies depending on rainfall, irrigation, soil, elevation, and temperature extremes.
 The arid regions generally support only livestock grazing, chiefly beef cattle.
 The wheat belt extends from Texas through The Dakotas, producing most of the wheat and soybeans in the U.S. and exporting more to the rest of the world.
 Irrigation in the Southwest allows the growth of great quantities of fruits, nuts, and vegetables as well as grain, hay, and flowers.
 Texas is a major cattle and sheep raising area, as well as the nation's largest producer of cotton.
 Washington is famous for its apples, and Idaho for its potatoes.
 California and Arizona are major producers of citrus crops, however, declining supplies of water, as well as urban sprawl have contributed to a sharp decline in citrus production in Arizona.
 Many varieties of chile peppers are grown in the valleys of New Mexico.

 Starting in 1902, Congress passed a series of acts authorizing the establishment of the United States Bureau of Reclamation to oversee water development projects in seventeen western states.

 During the first half of the 20th century, dams and irrigation projects provided water for rapid agricultural growth throughout the West and brought prosperity for several states, where agriculture had previously only been subsistence level.
 Following World War II, the West's cities experienced an economic and population boom.
 The population growth, mostly in the Southwest states of New Mexico, Utah, Colorado, Arizona, and Nevada, has strained water and power resources, with water diverted from agricultural uses to major population centers, such as the Las Vegas Valley and Los Angeles.

 Geology

 Plains make up much of the eastern portion of the West, underlain with sedimentary rock from the Upper Paleozoic, Mesozoic, and Cenozoic eras.
 The Rocky Mountains expose igneous and metamorphic rock both from the Precambrian and from the Phanerozoic eon.
-The Inter-mountain States and Pacific Northwest have huge expanses of volcanic rock from the Cenozoic era.
+The Intermountain States and Pacific Northwest have huge expanses of volcanic rock from the Cenozoic era.
 Salt flats and salt lakes reveal a time when the great inland seas covered much of what is now the West.

 The Pacific states are the most geologically active areas in the United States.
 Earthquakes cause damage every few to several years in California.
 While the Pacific states are the most volcanically active areas, extinct volcanoes and lava flows are found throughout most of the West.